Phoenix Prostitution Attorneys

 As prostitution offenses generally fall under state jurisdiction, every state sets its own laws and penalties for the offense.
 A handful of states (9, to be exact) set harsher penalties for the customer soliciting prostitution, while only a couple set harsher penalties for the actual prostitute.
 The rest, including Arizona, punish both the prostitute and the customer equally.

 For a first Phoenix prostitution offense, the offender will receive between 15 days to 6 months in jail, up to $2,500 in fines, and up to 3 years probation.
-For each additional offense, the penalty increases and results in lengthier jail time.
+For each additional offense, the penalty increases, resulting in lengthier jail time.
 Below are the penalties for the second and subsequent offenses of prostitution:

 - 30 days – 6 months in jail